Phanoix/graphql_usr_srv/README.md

 # graphql_usr_srv
 trying out go + graphql

-* At least a golang mock-like graphql server for frontend testing
+* At least a golang mock-like graphql server for frontend testing - done! now with a simple redis user store
-* Docker image from scratch with the compiled exe
+* Docker image from scratch with the compiled exe - done? not from scratch though

 working graphql queries (listens on port 8000 by default):